Last fact-checked 29 April 2024

 When you buy a shortfill on our site, you’ll normally see an “Add Nicotine Shot For...” option on the right-hand side.
 You can choose from 0mg, 3mg or 6mg, and we then send you enough nicotine shots to boost your shortfill to the strength you’ve chosen.

-We prefer to send you the right amount of nicotine up-front so that all you have to do is add one bottle to another and shake (it’s a much simpler way of doing things), but if you really want to customise your shortfill nicotine dose yourself, you can still do this.
+We prefer to send you the right amount of nicotine up-front so that all you have to do is add one bottle to another and shake (it’s a much simpler way of doing things).
+If you really want to customise your shortfill nicotine dose yourself, you can still do this.
 To calculate a more precise nicotine strength than 3 or 6, you just have to follow three simple steps:

 Multiply the mg/ml value of your nicotine shot(s) by the number of millilitres in the nicotine shot bottle.
 So for instance, if you have 2x 10ml bottles of 18mg/ml strength, that would give you a total of 360mg of nicotine (20ml x 18mg/ml = 360mg).